 - The harder you try, the more you’re motivated, the more alert you are, and the better (or worse) the potential outcome, the bigger the brain change. – If you’re intensely focused on the task and really trying to master something for an important reason, the change experienced will be greater.

-- What actually changes in the brain are the strengths of the connections of neurons that are engaged together, moment by moment, in time. – The more something is practised, the more connections are changed and made to include all elements of the experience (sensory info, movement, cognitive patterns).
+- What actually changes in the brain are the strengths of the connections of neurons that are engaged together, moment by moment, in time. – The more something is practiced, the more connections are changed and made to include all elements of the experience (sensory info, movement, cognitive patterns).
 You can think of it like a “master controller” being formed for that particular behavior which allows it to be performed with remarkable facility and reliability over time.

 - Learning-driven changes in connections increase cell-to-cell cooperation which is crucial for increasing reliability. – Merzenich explains this by asking you to imagine the sound of a football stadium full of fans all clapping at random versus the same people clapping in unison.
 He explains, “The more powerfully coordinated your [nerve cell] teams are, the more powerful and more reliable their behavioral productions.”